microstream-one/enterprise-edition-examples/README.md

 Welcome to the Beta program for our new GigaMap.

+If you have suggestions or find any issues, please feel free to open an issue or a discussion.

+## Description

-An indexed collection designed to cope with vast amounts of data.
+The GigaMap is an indexed collection designed to cope with vast amounts of data.

 It stores the data in nested, lazy-loaded segments backed by indices.
 This allows for efficient querying of data without the need to load all of it into memory.